ShaneRowell/Renewa-Clean-Energy-Website/README.md

 # Renewa-Clean-Energy-Website
-Dynamic Website focusing on the United Nations Goal Number 7 of 17 (Clean Sustainable Renewable Energy)
+Dynamic Website focusing on the United Nations Goal Number 7 of 17 (Clean Sustainable Renewable Energy).